-ACCOUNT (HRA) incurred in the management and maintenance of the Council's
+ACCOUNT (HRA) incurred in the management and maintenance of the Council's only by continued use of the asset created (e.g. street lighting, tidy bins, and footpaths).

-IMPAIRMENT This is a reduction in an asset value due to physical damage,
+IMPAIRMENT This is a reduction in an asset value due to physical damage.